 Unfortunately, my local DHHSD office wasn’t much help outside of the partnership with the WorkForce.
 I didn’t feel as if they understood my needs as a member of the Hard of Hearing community.
 They seemed more focused on the culturally Deaf and sign language for communication access.
 To be fair, I didn’t know enough about my own needs to ask the right questions.

-Desperate for help, I searched the Internet and came across a SayWhatClub newsletter article someone had shared on their personal blog.
-I found the SWC website and asked to join.
+I searched the Internet and came across a SayWhatClub newsletter article someone had shared on their personal blog.
+When I found the SWC website, I asked to join.
 It was life-changing.
 I found others just like me.
 People who told the same stories, had the same challenges, and who offered advice and information by sharing their own experiences and successes.

 That was over 13 years ago and I’ve learned so much from my tribe of Hard of Hearing peers and professionals.
 I wonder how different my life might have been had I found my tribe much sooner?